ArfaSaif/Data-Science-Standford/week7/week7lec.md

 Many models are irreproducable because those model have some randomeness involved in them when training implementation such as random forest or neural networks.
 Reapted K-Fold Cross Validation will make the accuracy independent of the model randomness.

+# storing data tools
+hadoop and spark

+# sampling
+- 10% of samples - when i do the sampling the sample function, use replace parameter - when to use true or false, you can repeatedly use the same samples - when the sample size is not big enough, how do we choose between two - if large then just want to subsample but for smaller datasets we have to ue replacement equal to true --== upsampling since using the same datapoints alow time, replications in training and test - yes can cause overfitting, its safer to set it to false - default is false - better not to set it to true - chance of overfitting - downsides of using a smaller datasets

+# Feature Selection with the Caret R package
+- use machine learning mastery link to find the subset of features that are the most important for training the models, varImp(model)
+- importance of each of the features depends on the model you want to train
+- selected subset of features depends on the type of model
+- need to know the model type and the target
+- this is supervised feature selection
+- unsuperivsed feature selection you dont need to know the model algorithm or the target variable - will tell you which features are good representations of the dataset independent of the model you want to train
+- unsupervised isnt as good as superivsed since supervised you are looking at a select target variable
+- classify sensors to a classification
+- videos: frame by frame bounding box then render the frames together
+- for every modality of data there are different methods, algorithms, distance metrics
+- convert from one modality to another - speech audio files to time series data using mfcc algorithms
+# Comprehensive Analysis of Models
+-

 # Readings